diberry/asset-mgr-back/readme.md

 # Cognitive Asset manager - backend
 Manage assets and models built from assets for Cognitive Services

+## Post-hackathon update
+This project has been separated out into a streaming upload server and triggered Azure functions.
+The streaming server has been moved to a separate [repo](https://github.com/diberry/upload-file-server.git).

 Project # 82038

 ## Getting started